 For example, to enable local vs international revenue recognition, you can use SLA to recognise revenue in the primary ledger but post to deferred revenue in the secondary ledger based on the same transaction.
 When you view the accounting from the sub ledger you will be able to see both treatments.

 I hope this gives you the sense that there are distinct advantages to be gained from upgrading to R12.1.3+.
-In the next article, I’ll review some of the other new features, including Services Procurement, Project Management etc.
+In the next article, I’ll review some of the other new features, including Services Procurement, and Project Management.